baradielbenimulan/PHP-Sayfalama/README.md

 ## Getting Started
 ### (En)
 You can download the files and arrange them according to your own.
 I wrote down the way of working in it index.php.

 ### (TR)
-İndirip kendinize göre şekillendirebilirsiniz. index.php içinde detyalı şekilde yazdım çalışma şeklini.
+İndirip kendinize göre şekillendirebilirsiniz. index.php içinde detaylı şekilde yazdım çalışma şeklini.

 ### Installation
 1. Clone the repo